-Scientific permits are granted for a maximum duration of 6 months and are not transferable.
+Scientific permits are granted for a maximum duration of six (6) months and are non-transferable.

-For further information on obtaining a scientific permit you can refer to the Fisheries Management Paper 11 available on the AFMA website ('Reporting and Accountability' - 'Fisheries management policies' - 'Scientific permits') or alternatively contact AFMA Licensing and Data Services on 1300 723 621.
+For further information on obtaining a scientific permit you can refer to the Fisheries Management Paper 11 available on the AFMA website ('Reporting and Accountability' - 'Fisheries management policies' - 'Scientific permits') or alternatively, contact AFMA Licensing and Data Services on 1300 723 621.